metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 Optional:

-- `password` (Attributes) The secret in the service scrape namespace that contains the password for authentication.
-It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--remote_read--basic_auth--password))
+- `password` (Attributes) Password defines reference for secret with password value The secret needs to be in the same namespace as scrape object (see [below for nested schema](#nestedatt--spec--remote_read--basic_auth--password))
-- `password_file` (String) PasswordFile defines path to password file at disk
+- `password_file` (String) PasswordFile defines path to password file at disk must be pre-mounted
-- `username` (Attributes) The secret in the service scrape namespace that contains the username for authentication.
-It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--remote_read--basic_auth--username))
+- `username` (Attributes) Username defines reference for secret with username value The secret needs to be in the same namespace as scrape object (see [below for nested schema](#nestedatt--spec--remote_read--basic_auth--username))

 <a id="nestedatt--spec--remote_read--basic_auth--password"></a>
 ### Nested Schema for `spec.remote_read.basic_auth.password`